lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

  - What will you prioritize to adhere to _MTL_ Fidelity while also tailoring to the team's highest priority need?
  - Co-facilitators should help each other stay on track for time.

-## Sessions 5-10 - Simulation Timestamp Script
+## Sessions 1-4 - Participatory Learning Timestamp Script

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
 - It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.